ARMmbed/mbed-os-example-client/README.md

 ![Dynamic Resource](img/dynamic_resource.jpg)

 The **/Test/0/S** represents the static resource that is a fixed value set in the mbed Client.
 To make a CoAP request to the node resources, click **Read**.
-This returns the fixed value of "Static value".
+This returns the fixed value of _Static value_.

 ![Static Resource](img/static_resource.jpg)

-If you press the **SW3** button, the endpoint will send an unregister message to mbed Device Server.
-After a successful unregistration, LED **D12** starts blinking indicating that the application has successfully completed the task and the endpoint will disappear from endpoint list in WebUI.
+If you press the **SW3** button, the endpoint sends an unregister message to mbed Device Server.
+After a successful unregistration, LED **D12** starts blinking indicating that the application has successfully completed the task and the endpoint disappears from the endpoint list of the WebUI.